DEVADARSHAN2/command-line-arguments-to-count-word/README.md

 End of the program.
 ## PROGRAM:
 ```
-DEVELOPED BY: A.Ashwin Kumar
+DEVELOPED BY: DEVDARSHAN A S
-REGISTER NO: 22001702
+REGISTER NO: 212222110007

 import sys
 fp= open(sys.argv[1])